 Venues: queer pub The Fox; campy club The Nightingale.

-Parties and clubs: DragPunk, Kings N Things, Mother’s Meeting.
+Parties and clubs: DragPunk, Kings N’ Things, Mother’s Meeting.

-Festivals: queer art and culture festival Shout (5-15 November 2020); international theatre and performance festival Fierce (2021 date TBA); queer film festival CineQ (5 -15 November 2020).
+Festivals: queer art and culture festival Shout (November 2021 dates TBC); international theatre and performance festival Fierce (10-16 October 2022); QTIPOC film festival CineQ (November 2021 dates TBC).

 Projects of interest: Unmuted, Map of Queer Brum.

-Pride: Birmingham Pride will next take place on 29-30 May 2021.
+Pride: Birmingham Pride will next take place on 25-26 September 2021.

 Brighton